April Is Fair Housing Month!

-Celebrate "Fair Housing Month," and learn about state and federal fair housing laws with the Colorado Civil Rights Division (CCRD) and Denver Metro Fair Housing Center (DMFHC).
-During this free webinar, you will learn about both organization's missions and processes and the difference between the FHIP and a FHAP.
-You will also learn essential fair housing basics like protected classes, prohibited practices, and important deadlines.
+DMFHC celebrated "Fair Housing Month" with a joint collaboration with the Colorado Civil Rights Division (CCRD) and taught the audience about federal and state Fair Housing laws.
+During this free webinar, the audience learned about both organization's missions and processes as well as the difference between FHIP and a FHAP.
+The audience also learned about essential fair housing basics such as protected classes, prohibited practices and important deadlines.

 Seven Days - Short Documentary